nestorgaviria/DominanceAnalysis/README.md

 ## About The Project

-The series of functions contained in this repository were developed to perform a dominance analysis using a define response variable and a determined pool of predictors.
+The series of functions contained in this repository were developed to perform a dominance analysis using a defined response variable and a determined pool of predictors.

 <!-- USAGE EXAMPLES -->